Are you or someone you know

 -

-You are not alone and none of this is not your fault.
+You are not alone and none of this is your fault.

 - Your safety and the safety of your children is the #1 priority.

-- Cover your tracks on all your devices, as your calls and devices may be monitored.
+- Cover your tracks on all your devices, as they may be monitored.

 - While you can't control your partner, you can create a Safety Plan to leave or to stay safer.
 Hide this safety plan from your partner.